-Connecting the Stories illustrated in Step 1 to the Statistics illustrated here in Step 3, this analysis suggests a 7-year return median of about 2x and expected value of about 4x.
+Quantifying the Stories illustrated in Step 1 in the Scenarios illustrated here in Step 3, this analysis suggests a 7-year return median of about 2x and expected value of about 4x.
 Ray Dalio advises us all to “make decisions as expected value calculations” because expected value represents, much better than the median or most likely case, the cumulative results that we will obtain from numerous strategy and investment decisions over time.

 Furthermore, when we express our odds explicitly, then as each horizon moves from future to past, we can assess not just whether any measure, like Net Cash, “beat” or “missed” our outlook but more precisely what our odds were of being above or below it, which can help us to change our outlook more nimbly and also to measure and improve our ability to anticipate odds:

-Bullet Point Network serves a client base of elite managers and investors who bring to our team companies and investments to work on together confidentially, Connecting Stories to Statistics in these 3 steps to amplify their long-term returns.
+Bullet Point Network serves a client base of elite managers and investors who bring to our team companies and investments to work on together confidentially, Quantifying their Stories in Scenarios via these 3 steps to amplify their long-term returns.

 They bring to the BPN team a business plan or investment thesis, plus their research and models that support it.
-Our team identifies templates in our Platform that suit the plan or thesis and responds within 5 business days with an Initial Underwriting that Connects Stories to Statistics to amplify the client's work into more scenarios for more confident strategy and investment decisions.
+Our team identifies templates in our Platform that suit the plan or thesis and responds within 5 business days with an Initial Underwriting that Quantifies their Stories in Scenarios to amplify the client's work into more scenarios for more confident strategy and investment decisions.

 After the client provides ideas to improve this Initial Underwriting, she works iteratively with the BPN team to produce a Final Underwriting that supports high-confidence decisions.